CrackedPolishedBlackstoneBricksMC/toybox/README.md

 Small utilities for working with `MessageFormat` objects and formatting hashes as hex strings.

-No dependencies.
-Compatible with Java 8.

 Might get removed/merged into other stuff, we'll see

 ### toybox-gdiff

 A simple implementation of the Generic Diff algorithm described by [W3C NOTE-GDIFF](https://www.w3.org/TR/NOTE-gdiff-19970825.html).
 This format is used by Minecraft Forge binpatches.
 Does not have the capability to create diffs; only applies them.

-No dependencies.
-Compatible with Java 8.

 ### toybox-manifest-index

 Representation of Mojang's `version_manifest_v2.json` file on piston-meta.

-The GSON subproject contains a parser using Google GSON.
-Compatible with Java 8.

 ### toybox-mcp